pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * make the user edit field a "regular" field, so any change can be undone or saved.
 Update the field only if unknown.
 * player: in pause, reposition, play with up/down arrows or scroll, continues from new location with space bar hit
 * And it seems to want to default to my last name change, rather than a default of my name - not sure if that is definable.
 * Metadata fields are caseless.
 The software will Capitalize All Fields As Required.
 * visual delay on Mac mini?
 Just off, slow. correct when measured post render.
-* explain storage.
-Yes
 * Mute button?
 Display and keyboard shortcut
 * regenerate generated metadata after editing
 * playlist: change of screen from menu item, change of order, or change of filter should focus on the empty search text
 * Time the player selected measure in autoplay mode: adjust timing if required
-* Minor bug: I can't change/save the username without making other changes (that engage the save button).
 * Improve startup delay.
 * Search for song on web with & in the title
 * drum select vs drum edit in drums from player: turn off editing when one drum is saved